 About the project

-The Department of State Growth is undertaking an infrastructure study on the Port of Grassy, to better understand how King Island's industry and community use the port.
+The Department of State Growth has completed an infrastructure study on the Port of Grassy, to better understand how King Island's industry and community use the port.

 A 2008 study proposed significant investment to extend the harbour and increase port capacity, which was not progressed at the time.
-The Tasmanian Government has committed to revisiting and completing this study by engaging with key stakeholders and the King Island community to identify potential improvements to port infrastructure and operations.
+The Tasmanian Government has delivered on its commitment to revisit this work by engaging with key stakeholders and the King Island community to identify potential improvements to port infrastructure and operations.

-Burbury Consulting and ERA Planning and Environment have been engaged to undertake the study.
+Burbury Consulting and ERA Planning and Environment were engaged to complete the study.

 • Role of the Port